theCore-embedded/theCore/doc/sphinx/source/platform/ti-tivac-tm4c123g.rst

 :alias:

-  Driver C++ alias that will be created.
-Alias can be used in the user code to access given pin.
+  Comma-separated driver C++ aliases that will be created.
+  Each alias can be used in the user code to access given pin.

 :comment: